Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Information Content of the Measurement Record - Analytical Explorations

 where $\mu \coloneqq \sqrt{4\alpha^2-1}$ and $\mu' \coloneqq \sqrt{1-4\alpha^2}$.
 The mutual information $I(S,Y)(t)$ is computed with Eq.~\ref{eq:main_text_small_efficiency_AGWN_mutual_information} using these $\gamma(t)$.

-Theses theoretical values of the mutual information in the low efficiency limit, $\eta \ll 1$, are numerically plotted in Fig.~\ref{fig:Noisy_MI_plots}.
+Theses theoretical values of the mutual information in the low efficiency limit, $\eta \ll 1$ are plotted in Fig. \ref{fig:smalleffextrap} and used as guides to the eye in Figs. \ref{fig:MI_numerical_simulations} and \ref{fig:Noisy_MI_plots}.
 Mutual information for discrete noisy simulations and decreasing measurement efficiency $\eta$ for various $T$ are also plotted.
 The ratio of the discrete noisy simulation mutual information estimates over the small efficiency theoretical values in Fig.~\ref{fig:Noisy_MI_plots} are close to $1$.
 This shows that the the mutual information plateau of the noisy simulation agrees with our theoretically derived values and justifies our perturbative estimate of the mutual information plateau in the low efficiency limit.